orsonteodoro/oiledmachine-overlay/README.md

 It is a catch all used when no license template contains the exact phase or clause.
 The ebuild will contain the keywords to find the custom license.
-You can use repo search feature in that project to find the license file and license before emerging the package.
+You can use repo search feature in that project to find the license file and the location of the text before emerging the package.

 Many of these packages especially non-free software also require you to manually obtain the installer or files to install and may require you to